GabrielJauma/exploring-QA-spin-glass/README.md

 ### Modules
 This folder contains several Python scripts:

-graph_generator.py to generate graph instances for statistical averages. monte_carlo.py functions regarding Markov Chain Monte Carlo and parallel tempering. statistical_mechanics.py functions to calculate statistical mechanics properties from the data. pade_fits.py for performing pade fits of data and extracting properties from it. read_data_from_cluster.py functions for reading the raw data. figures.py for functions to help in the process of generating figures.
+graph_generator.py generates graph instances for statistical averages. monte_carlo.py contains functions regarding Markov Chain Monte Carlo and parallel tempering. statistical_mechanics.py contains functions to calculate statistical mechanics properties from the data. pade_fits.py contains functions to perform pade fits of data and extract properties from it. read_data_from_cluster.py contains functions to read the raw data. figures.py contains functions to streamline the process of generating figures.

 ### Processed Data
 This folder contains the processed data necessary to create the figures of the scientific paper.